 - Gerry Bates, Environmental Law in Australia (LexisNexis Butterworths, 10th ed, 2019) [abbr.
 "Bates"]

-Recommended texts (students are not expected to buy recommended texts – there are multiple copies on short term loan in the library that you can use to follow up points of interest or get another perspective) –
+Recommended texts (students are not expected to buy recommended texts – you can use these to follow up points of interest or get another perspective) –

-- Alan Boyle and Catherine Redgwell, Birnie, Boyle and Redgwell's International Law and the Environment (Oxford University Press, 4th ed, 2018)
+- Alan Boyle and Catherine Redgwell, Birnie, Boyle and Redgwell's International Law and the Environment, (Oxford University Press, 4th ed, 2021)